On April 7th, 1978, John Ball Zoo’s only elephant, an Indian elephant named “Zoella”, passed away.

 “Zooella” was the only elephant to ever reside at John Ball Zoo.
 It took a year to find funding to bring an elephant to John Ball Zoo.
 Eventually, the money was there and an elephant was located.
 She arrived at the zoo on June 16, 1965.
 Her origins are uncertain, but according to zoo staff, she may have been a circus elephant.
 When she arrived, she was estimated to be 10 to 12 years old.

 Her name was Gayle.
 But with a new home, it was decided she also needed a new name.
 A contest was held to name the new pachyderm.
 The winning name chosen was “Zooella”.
 Her keepers continued to call her Gayle for training purposes.

 Zooella’s long time trainer was a man by the name of Harry Maxim.
 I went to school with his son, Steve, from grade school all the way through high school.
-I remember as a kid, the Steve and I would go to the zoo to meet with Harry.
+As a kid, Steve and I would go to the zoo to meet with Harry.
 Although we never got “up close and personal” with any of the zoo animals for obvious safety reasons, we did get to see some of the “behind the scenes” parts of the zoo, including the backside of where Zooella resided.

 Harry had a special relationship with Zooella.
 I can only describe it as being similar to when a pet owner walks in the door after work — and the pet comes running up to greet their owner.
 Zooella did the same thing whenever she heard Harry’s voice.
 You could tell that Harry had a place in her heart.